 You may tell yourself my dog is dying when you notice that he’s finding it incredibly difficult to breathe – and the breathing itself is shallow taking a longer time between one full inhale and exhale and the next.
 This uneven display of laboured breathing can indicate the end is quite near.

 Twitching and shaking are involuntary responses which may cause your dog to become extremely cold as body temperature begins to drop – you can provide a heating pad for extra warmth.
-These tremors and spasms are caused by a lack of food in the system that decreases blood glucose levels – and the lack of water causes dehydration.
+A lack of food in the system that decreases blood glucose levels causes these tremors and spasms – and the lack of water causes dehydration.
 You may also notice that the quality and condition of the skin gets worse and can become very dry.

 The gums of a dying dog will become very visibly pale – not the pink colour that indicates healthy gums.
-A visit to your local vets will ensure that tests are conducted and you can ask is my dog dying or just sick?
-Your vet will be able to tell you if your suspicions are true or if there’s an underlying cause where treatment can be prescribed.
+Visiting your local vet will ensure that the vet conducts tests, and you can ask about your dog’s health.
+They’ll be able to tell you if there’s an underlying cause where treatment can be prescribed.

 Coping with the impending loss of your dog is one of the most difficult experiences you’ll ever have to face.
-As your dog’s health worsens it’s important to choose whether to continue to care for your dog at home with vet supervision – or decide on gently putting your dog to sleep.
+As your dog’s health worsens you may choose to continue to care for your dog at home with vet supervision.
+You may decide on gently putting your dog to sleep.

 You’ll need to consult with your vet on how to minimise pain and any distress.
-You may be offered a personalised care plan to keep your dog comfortable based on your dog’s needs – medications for pain management, liquid diets, and scheduled vets visits will all be included to preserve quality and dignity.
+Your vet can offer you a personalised care plan to keep your dog comfortable based on your dog’s needs.
+They can include medications for pain management, liquid diets, and scheduled vets visits to preserve quality and dignity.

-If you’re undecided you’ll need to look at the list of signs that your dog is displaying that indicates the outlook is more serious.
-You need to stay calm – dogs are extremely sensitive to human emotions and will pick up on your stress and anxiety.
+If you’re undecided you’ll need to look at the signs your dog is displaying that indicates a more serious outlook.
+You need to stay calm – dogs are extremely sensitive to human emotions and will pick up on your anxiety.
 You need to find everything in your power to be a soothing force to prevent causing any more emotional trauma.
-The once your decision is made you can prepare for the end together.
+Once you’ve made your decision, you can prepare for the end together.

-Home visits from Cloud 9 Vets can easily be arranged – and here you’ll be able to discuss how to make the last days of your dog as pain-free as possible.
+Cloud 9 Vets can easily arrange home visits.
+Here you’ll be able to discuss how to make the last days of your dog as pain-free as possible.
 End-of-life practitioners know the correct medications and palliative treatments to make sure your dog is spared any unnecessary suffering.